‘Big Brother 21’ Spoilers: A New Head Of Household Emerges After Shockingly Short Endurance Competition

 — Big Brother (@CBSBigBrother) September 13, 2019

-Ultimately, it’s the Power of Veto this week that is essential to win.
+Ultimately, it’s the Power of Veto this week that is essential to winning.
 If Jackson or Holly win, they can pull themselves off the block.
 Cliff would go up, and they’d surely evict Cliff over one another.
 If Nicole or Cliff win, Jackson and Holly remain on the block and their partnership will come to an end.

 If Cliff and Nicole can maintain the power by winning the POV, their plan seems to be to evict Jackson.
 Nicole is safe no matter what since she’s HOH, and the POV winner will join her in the Final 3 if someone other than Nicole wins that.